rishid/nix-config/README.md

 * Run `sgdisk -v /dev/device` to verify the device is empty and has no existing partition table.

 #### Step 2: Create a New GPT Partition Table
 * Run `sgdisk --clear /dev/device` to create a new GPT partition table.
-The `-o` option will clear the existing partition table and create a new one.
+The `--clear` option will clear the existing partition table and create a new one.

 #### Step 3: Create a Single Partition for Storage
 * Run `sgdisk --new 1:0:0 --change-name 1:"Storage" /dev/device` to create a single partition spanning the entire device.
 The options used are: